ukb-dt/physics/index.md

 Essentially, your position is **“you can inherit and optimize, or you can build.
 They do the former, Nvidia & co do the latter.
 Their understanding is necessarily delayed, pattern-based, and often dangerously misaligned with reality.”**

-If you like, I can **rewrite this entire WhatsApp convo as a pentadic, point-by-point “adversarial scorecard”** where each line directly highlights where MBA/Wall Street thinking fails vs. actual compute-driven AI progress.
-That would be a very sharp, philosophical “dialectic on power and intelligence” version of the thread.

-Do you want me to do that?

 # F
-Perfect — let’s turn your WhatsApp conversation into a **full adversarial pentadic scorecard**, highlighting where Business School / Wall Street thinking is blind or misaligned versus real compute-driven AI creation.
-I’ll keep it tight, point-by-point, with your philosophical stance baked in.

 | Layer (Pentad)         | Conversation Highlight / Observation                                                  | Adversarial Commentary (MBA vs. Builder) |